 The inability to retain information will also lead to memory loss.
 Even a single use of the drug can result in short-term memory loss.
 Depending on the dose and number of uses, long-term memory loss can sometimes occur.

-While consistent use of marijuana can cause individuals to lose emotional capacity over time, rehabilitation can help reduce the impact on the brain.
-Moving past addiction and becoming drug free can result in better memory and an improved ability to solve problems.
+While the consistent use of marijuana can cause individuals to lose emotional capacity over time, rehabilitation can help reduce the impact on the brain.
+Moving past addiction and becoming drug-free can result in better memory and an improved ability to solve problems.
 While the brain does face possible challenges, breaking free of marijuana use can improve the mental abilities of any individual.